xAiluros/docxtemplater-image-module-pwndoc/README.md

 Open Source docxtemplater image module
 ==========================================
-This repository holds an maintained version of docxtemplater image module.
+This repository holds a maintained version of docxtemplater image module for PwnDoc

 This package is open source.
 There is also a [paid version](https://docxtemplater.com/modules/image/) maintained by docxtemplater author.